-2017 World Series Enters All-Time Elite Thanks to Juiced Balls, HR Firefight
+2017 World Series Enters All-Time Elite Due to Alleged Juiced Balls, HR Record

 Homers and allegedly juiced balls aren't the only lightning rods in this series.

-There's the brouhaha surrounding Astros first baseman Yuli Gurriel, who sparked outrage in Game 3 when he made a racist gesture in the dugout after homering off Darvish.
+There's the controversy surrounding Astros first baseman Yuli Gurriel, who sparked outrage in Game 3 when he made a racist gesture in the dugout after homering off Darvish.

 As USA Today's Bob Nightengale was the first to report, MLB suspended Gurriel for the first five games on the 2018 season, but he avoided missing any World Series action.